This DIY Hello Sunshine sign made with reclaimed wood will brighten up your front door porch as you decorate for Spring and Summer.

 Since I work from home, it’s really important that when the sun is out, I get out of the house even just for a few minutes a day.

 A breath of fresh air, a walk around the block, or even a trip to the grocery store does wonders for my mind.
 I definitely have to get out and say “hello sunshine”.

 - Ombre Painted Wood Sign For Farmhouse Master Bathroom

 - Pallet Wood Side Table With Rustic Style

 - 17 Awesome DIY Woodworking Projects ANYONE Can Do

 I’ve been sitting on this amazing reclaimed wood for a while now and to be honest, I don’t even know where my hubby picked it up.
-But I knew it would made a perfect large sign for the front of our house.
-Since I’ve had these supplies sitting around it fits perfectly for this month’s crafty destash challenge.
+But I knew it would make a perfect large sign for the front of our house.

 Step 1.
 Sand wood board.

 I’m all for keeping wood rustic normally, but you’ll have a much easier time applying the stencil and painting on a sanded surface.